-The following table presents the Company's total revenues separated between revenues from contracts with customers and other sources of revenues for the year ended December 31, 2018 (in thousands):
+The following table presents the Company's total revenues separated between revenues from contracts with customers and other sources of revenues for the years ended December 31, 2019 and 2018 (in thousands):

-Year Ended December 31, 2018
+Year Ended December 31,

+2019 2018

 Revenues from contracts with customers:

-Commissions \$ 657,732
+Commissions \$ 667,494 \$ 657,732

-Investment banking 707,670
+Investment banking 817,421 707,670

-Asset management and service fees 806,175
+Asset management and service fees 848,035 806,175

-Other 15,568
+Other 19,287 15,568

-Total revenue from contracts with customers 2,187,145
+otal revenue from contracts with customers 2,352,237 2,187,145

 Other sources of revenue:

-Interest 646,449
+Interest 724,882 646,449

-Principal transactions 351,378
+Principal transactions 404,751 351,378

-Other 9,985
+Other 33,091 9,985

-Total revenues \$3,194,957
+Total revenues \$3,514,961 \$3,194,957

-Revenue from contracts with customers is recognized when, or as, we satisfy our performance obligations by transferring the promised goods or services to the customers.
-A good or service is transferred to a customer when, or as, the customer obtains control of that good or service.
+Revenue from contracts with customers is recognized when, or as, we satisfy our performance obligations by transferring the promised services to the customers.
+A service is transferred to a customer when, or as, the customer obtains control of that service.
 A performance obligation may be satisfied over time or at a point in time.
-Revenue from a performance obligation satisfied over time is recognized by measuring our progress in satisfying the performance obligation in a manner that depicts the transfer of the goods or services to the customer.
-Revenue from a performance obligation satisfied at a point in time is recognized at the point in time that we determine the customer obtains control over the promised good or service.
-The amount of revenue recognized reflects the consideration we expect to be entitled to in exchange for those promised goods or services (i.e., the "transaction price").
+Revenue from a performance obligation satisfied over time is recognized by measuring our progress in satisfying the performance obligation in a manner that depicts the transfer of the services to the customer.
+Revenue from a performance obligation satisfied at a point in time is recognized at the point in time that we determine the customer obtains control over the promised service.
+The amount of revenue recognized reflects the consideration we expect to be entitled to in exchange for those promised services (i.e., the "transaction price").
 In determining the transaction price, we consider multiple factors, including the effects of variable consideration.
 Variable consideration is included in the transaction price only to the extent it is probable that a significant reversal in the amount of cumulative revenue recognized will not occur when the uncertainties with respect to the amount are resolved.
 In determining when to include variable consideration in the transaction price, we consider the range of possible outcomes, the predictive value of our past experiences, the time period of when uncertainties expect to be resolved, and the amount of consideration that is susceptible to factors outside of our influence, such as market volatility or the judgment and actions of third parties.

-The following provides detailed information on the recognition of our revenues from contracts with customers:
+The following provides detailed information on the recognition of our revenues from contracts with customers: Commissions.

-Commissions.
 We earn commission revenue by executing, settling, and clearing transactions for clients primarily in OTC and listed equity securities, insurance products, and options.
 Trade execution and clearing and custody services, when provided together, represent a single performance obligation, as the services are not separately identifiable in the context of the contract.
 Commission revenues associated with combined trade execution and clearing and custody services, as well as trade execution services on a standalone basis, are recognized at a point in time on trade date.
 Commission revenues are generally paid on settlement date, and we record a receivable between trade date and payment on settlement date.